Entries Tagged as 'Social Commentary'

 The Master Blaster (India Post)

 My favorite cricket star is Sachin Tendulkar.
 If you must ask why he is my favorite player than you must not follow cricket.
 Tendalkur is everyone’s favorite player in India.
-If you want to make friends (or at least make conversation) with an Indian just mention cricket and their Master Blaster Sachin Tendulkar. [...]
+If you want to make friends (or at least make conversation) with an Indian just mention cricket and their Master Blaster Sachin Tendulkar.
+There face [...]

 Tuesday, December 23rd, 2008